slerman12/Help-me/7-Ongoing.md

 #

-“Well the policies are currently being broken.
-As you’ve proven.
-Therefore I’m a good man,” states the Alderman.

-“You fell back on policy in your decision to terminate me.”

-“Ah, but in that case the policy mattered!
-Besides, you are the one on trial here, not me.”
+“You are the one on trial here, not me,” states the Alderman.

 “Who is Sam?” the rest of the congress asks.